-Lawyers for Your Lawsuit against a Restaurant for Vibriosis
+Lawyers for Your Vibriosis Lawsuit against a Restaurant

-Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are lead lawyers for our Vibrio food poisoning litigation team.
-You can click here now to contact our law firm and request a free consultation.
-Find out if you have a personal injury or wrongful death claim against a restaurant and can file a lawsuit for compensation.
+Attorney Eric Hageman leads our experienced Vibrio food poisoning lawsuit team.
+Contact them to find out if you have a personal injury or wrongful death claim against a restaurant and can file a lawsuit for compensation.
 Our lawyers are some of the few in the U.S. who have won these cases.
 You can use the form below to contact Eric about a lawsuit for money damages.

 What is Vibrio Food Poisoning?